tushitj/StickHero/README.md

 # StickHero

-Stretch the stick in order to reach and walk on the platforms.
+Stretch the stick in order to reach and walk on the platform.
 Watch out!
 If the stick is not long enough, you will fall down!

 How far can you go?